 The Forum Lecture series is a long-held tradition of the school.
 First initiated in 1968 and popularized in the 1980s and early 1990s the lecture series was an inspiring event, introducing the Carleton community to leading architectural thinkers of the day.
 Held during the academic year, approximately one lecture is held per month from the end of September to March.

-Held in the auditorium of the National Gallery of Canada it invites the capital city to engage in emerging ideas and celebrate the architectural profession.
-Lectures are typically on Monday evening, starting at 6:30pm and free to the public.
+Held in the Alma Duncan Salon at The Ottawa Art Gallery it invites the capital city to engage in emerging ideas and celebrate the architectural profession.
+Lectures are typically on Monday evening, starting at 6:00pm and free to the public.

 Upcoming Forum Lectures

 Open Forum is an expansion of the Forum Lecture series to once again introduce great speakers in the heart of our school.
 Located in the pit, a series of annual talks will engage our students and faculty in cross-disciplinary ideas and emerging practice.

 The Open Forum is intended to be a more intimate affair, ranging from focused roundtable discussions to collaborations with other Carleton faculties.
 The development will give the Azrieli School calendar greater breadth of subject and further depth of critique.
 Visit our Open Forum page for more information, including event dates